Sumatriptan

-Its primary effect as a serotonin 5-HT1B/1D receptor agonist can create common side effects such as chest pressure, fatigue, vomiting, tingling, and vertigo.
-Serious side effects may include serotonin syndrome, heart attacks, strokes, and seizures.
+The drug acts as a serotonin 5-HT1B, 5-HT1D, and 5-HT1F receptor agonism and its common side effects include chest pressure, fatigue, vomiting, tingling, and vertigo.
+Serious side effects may include serotonin syndrome, heart attack, stroke, and seizures.
 With excessive use, medication overuse headaches may occur.
 It is unclear if use during pregnancy or breastfeeding is safe.
-The mechanism of action not entirely clear.
+The mechanism of action is not entirely clear.
 It is in the triptan class of medications.